thoughtrealm/bumblebee/BUMBLEBEE_QUICK_START.md

     575144374144435344
     :end ===========================================================

-Bumblebee uses that format because it is text safe.
-Meaning, you can copy it and paste it into a message post, a slack post, an email body, etc.  It is simply the hex encoded sequence of the file’s binary contents.
-Bumblebee uses this encoding format for several different features.
+_BumbleBee_ uses that format because it is text safe.
+Meaning, you can copy it and paste it into a message post, a Slack post, an email body, etc.  It is simply the hex encoded sequence of the file’s binary contents.  _BumbleBee_ uses this encoding format for several features.

-If you wish, when exporting the file you may provide a password.
+If you wish, when exporting your keys, you may provide a password for the file.
 If you do so, the contents will be symmetrically encrypted with XChacha20-poly1305 using Argon2 for key derivation.
 This is a strong cryptographic technique.

-While the export data only contains public keys, you may wish to protect those by encrypting them with a password.
+While a password is not required, since the export data only contains public keys, you may wish to protect those by encrypting them with a password.
 If you do so, keep in mind that you **must** also provide the password to the user that is importing your export file.
-They will need the password in order to open and import the info.
+They will need the password to open and import the info.

-Alternately, if you run the following command, it will output the data to the console instead of a file.
-This time, enter any password you wish when prompted for one.
+Another option is to run the following command, which will output the data to the console instead of a file.

     bee export user <username> --from-keypair --output-target console

 With the output in the console, you can copy it and paste it to the other user.
 Perhaps paste it in their Slack channel.
-And in this case, provide them with the password in some way.
-If you provide it through some public transport outside of your trusted network, you will probably want to use use a password to protect your public keys.
-However, this will depend on your specific use case.
+If you provide it through some public transport outside your trusted network, you will probably want to use a password to protect your public keys.
+This will depend on your specific use case.

 ## Step 4.
-Import the other user’s keys in order to add them to your user store
+Import the other user’s public keys in order to add them to your user store
 After you supply your exported keys to another user, you will want to import their keys, so you can send them secrets.

 To demonstrate this process, we will import your own keys as a user.
+However, the process is the same for other users.

 To do so, run the following command from the same directory as your export file.
 Because the export file was not exported with a password, you will not be prompted to enter a password.
+If you did provide a password, you will be prompted to enter it.

-When it asks you what name you want to use to import the user info, just press return to use the exported name.
+When it asks you what name you want to use to import the user info, just press _return_ to use the exported name.
 This will be your own name.
-However, because your local entity's identity is stored as a key pair set in the key pair store, it will not be a conflict to have a user with the same name in the user store.
+However, this is not an issue, because your local identity is stored as a key pair set in the key pair store.
+This is not a conflict with the same name in the user store.

 	bee import --input-file export-user.txt